lorenzo-leuck/coding-challenge/exercises/algorithms.md

     for j = 1 to i:
         do O(1) work
 ```
-# What is the time complexity in Big-O notation?
+What is the time complexity in Big-O notation?
 Explain your reasoning.

+The time complexity of the given pseudocode is O(n²).
+This is because the outer loop runs n times, and for each iteration i of the outer loop, the inner loop runs i times

 #  Describe the preconditions for binary search and write pseudocode for it.
 What is its time complexity?